 Everyone’s favorite summer holiday is just around the corner as the United States gets ready to celebrate another birthday on the Fourth of July.
 One of the most traditional ways to celebrate Independence Day is with fireworks.
 You’ve probably already noticed the stands popping up just outside the city limits.
 Fireworks are fun but they can also be dangerous.
-Between June 26, 2017, and July 26, 2017, emergency rooms in the U.S. treated 8,700 firework-related injuries.
-Fourteen percent of these injuries were eye injuries.
+In 2019, emergency rooms in the U.S. treated an estimated 10,000 firework-related injuries.
+Fifteen percent of these injuries were eye injuries.

 Safety Tips for Your Independence Day Firework Fun